dhh1128/kila/alphabets.md

 vowel digraph | analysis
 --- | ---
-two instances of the same vowel | two syllables
+two instances of the same vowel | two syllables (pronounced with a glottal stop or slight pause between them, similar to "Hawai'i")
 *ai*, *au* | diphthong
 *ei* | diphthong
 *ia*, *io* | diphthong
 *uy*, *ua*, *uw*, *ue*, *ui* | diphthong all others | two syllables

 If a vowel digraph that would normally render a diphthong needs to be rendered as two syllables, an apostrophe is used to separate the two vowels.
+For example, *haif* is a single syllable (the diphthong /ai/), while *ha'if* would be two syllables (/ha.ɪf/).

 ## fim
 Kila uses the capital letters A-Z in both written and spoken language.
 However, it considers them part of a different alphabet called the *fim*.
 A symbol in this set is called a *fi*.
 Fis are used not to *spell* words, but to *replace*, *suggest*, *reference* or *abbreviate* words.
 They are typically [used in acronyms, abbreviations](writing.md#acronyms-and-abbreviations), and symbolic/mathematical notation.

 Each symbol in the fim has a corresponding letter in the gwm (*A* &rarr; *a*, *B* &rarr; *b*, and so forth).
 The corresponding item in the opposite alphabet is called the *jum* 'twin'.
-The fim gets its name from the fact that the names of its symbols are formed by adding /f/ to the vowel sound in the name of the jum gw from the gwm:
+The fim gets its name from the fact that the names of its symbols are formed by inserting /f/ adjacent to the vowel in the jum gw name: if the gw name begins with a vowel (*a*, *em*), /f/ precedes the vowel (*fa*, *fem*); if it begins with a consonant (*bi*, *pa*), /f/ follows the vowel (*bif*, *paf*):

 fim | order | jum gw name | name
 --- | --- | --- | ---